FrostyX/infra-docs/docs/sysadmin-guide/sops/mbs.rst

 - First, there is a global NUM_CONCURRENT_BUILDS config option that controls how many koji builds the MBS is allowed to have open at any time.
 It serves as a throttle.
-- Second, a given module specify that it's components should have a certain "build order".
-If there are 50 components, it may say that a first 25 of them are in one buildorder batch, and the second 25 are in another buildorder batch.
+- Second, a given module may specify that it's components should have a certain "build order".
+If there are 50 components, it may say that the first 25 of them are in one buildorder batch, and the second 25 are in another buildorder batch.
 The first batch will be submitted and, when complete, tagged back into the buildroot.
 Only after they are available will the second batch of 25 begin.

 When the last component is complete, the MBS backend marks the build as "done", and then marks it again as "ready".
-(There is currently no meaning to the "ready" state beyond "done".. we reserved it for future CI interactions.)
+(There is currently no meaning to the "ready" state beyond "done".
+We reserved that state for future CI interactions.)

 Observing MBS Behavior
 ----------------------